Brantley Gilbert: 2018–2023: Fire & Brimstone and So Help Me God

-2024–present: Tattoos and Greatest Hits...
-So Far
+2024–present: Tattoos, Greatest Hits...
+So Far and label change

 On March 8, 2024, Gilbert released "Off The Rails", as the lead promotional single from his seventh studio album.
 The album's first official single "Over When We're Sober", featuring Ashley Cooke, was released on June 20, 2024.

 In July 2024, Gilbert announced his seventh studio album Tattoos, which was released on September 13, 2024.
 He released the songs "Me and My House", featuring Struggle Jennings and Demun Jones, and "Dirty Money", featuring Justin Moore, as the album's third and fourth promotional singles, respectively.
 In January 2025, Gilbert was featured on a remix of country rock artist Austin Snell's song "Muddy Water Rockstar", as promotion for Snell opening for Gilbert on tour in 2025.

 On May 23, 2025, Gilbert released a 10th anniversary edition of his third studio album, Just as I Am.
 The album contained two new live tracks that weren't included on the original release.
 On June 6, 2025, Gilbert released a 15th anniversary edition of his second studio album, Halfway to Heaven, containing the original recordings of the album's tracks, entitled Halfway to Heaven (From the Vault).

 In September 2025, Gilbert announced his next single, "Want You Back" as a surprise release on September 5, 2025.
 Upon release, Gilbert announced his next album, a greatest hits compilation, Greatest Hits...
 So Far, to release on December 12, 2025, featuring three previously unreleased songs, "Want You Back", "Real American", and "Ride With Me".
+Real American Freestyle co-founder Hulk Hogan had commissioned Gilbert to write “Real American” as the promotion’s theme song.

-On October 2, 2025, it was announced by surprise guest, Jelly Roll, during Gilbert concert at First Bank Ampitheater in Franklin, TN that BBR Music Group and BMG had signed.
+On October 2, 2025, it was announced by surprise guest, Jelly Roll, during Gilbert's concert at First Bank Amphitheater in Franklin, Tennessee, that BBR Music Group and BMG had signed.
 Representatives from the management group and label were present to honor Gilbert.

+On February 8, 2026, Gilbert performed at Turning Point USA's All-American Halftime Show alongside Kid Rock, Lee Brice, and Gabby Barrett, performing "Real American" and "Dirt Road Anthem".